unpoller/unpoller.github.io/documentation/docs/dependencies/loki.md

 ```

 :::note
-This is a community-provided example.
+The above is a community-provided example.
 :::